 - Post each DPS newsletter issue (frequency 2-4 per month)

-- Provide access and instruction to other DPS leaders who which to directly maintain sections of the website relevant to their areas of responsibility.
+- Provide access and instruction to other DPS leaders who directly maintain sections of the website relevant to their areas of responsibility

 - Routine Tasks